-1. ITS SURNAME IS LIKELY TO BE MOUNTBATTEN-WINDSOR
+2. HER SURNAME IS LIKELY TO BE MOUNTBATTEN-WINDSOR

 This is the surname that appears on big brother Archie's birth certificate.
 So it's likely the new arrival will share the same family name.

-2. THE CHILD WON'T AUTOMATICALLY BE A PRINCE OR PRINCESS
+3. SHE WON'T AUTOMATICALLY BE A PRINCESS

-3. THEY LIKELY WON'T HAVE ANOTHER POSH TITLE
+4. SHE LIKELY WON'T HAVE ANOTHER POSH TITLE

 When Prince Harry and Meghan welcomed their first child in May 2019, the BBC reported that as the eldest son of a duke, “Archie could have become Earl of Dumbarton - one of Harry's subsidiary titles - or have been Lord Archie Mountbatten-Windsor”.